 - Research Executive.

-In short, here is a list of the top 10 skills an Analyst may require in his or her job:
+In short, here is a list of the top 10 skills an analyst may need in their job:

 - Complex problem solving;